furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

   + Secret for JWT token.

 ### Database
 The project uses a SQLite database to make it easy to run.
-It can be changed easily to other sql databases by editing database connection and changing to proper jdbc dependency.
+It can be changed easily to other sql databases by editing database connection and changing to a real jdbc dependency.
 There is an existing database under development project, ready to use.
 If you want to start from scratch, you can delete database.db and start the server again.
 It will generate a database with correct schema on start.
 The project also checks if the schema is valid or not, and prints out proper logs for each case.

 ### Workspace info
 Run following command in the root directory to print out workspace information and changes since the last stable point: